 pip install -r meomaya/requirements.txt

-pip install indic-nlp-library
+Optional: pip install indic-nlp-library for Indian language support.

 3. Quick Start